Second moments and the bias conjecture for the family of cubic pencils: Acknowledgements

 \section{Acknowledgements}

 The authors were supported by the Croatian Science Foundation under the project no.~IP-2018-01-1313.
-The first author acknowledges support from the QuantiXLie Center of Excellence, a project co-financed by the Croatian Government and European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (Grant KK.01.1.1.01.0004).
+MK acknowledges the support from the QuantiXLie Center of Excellence, a project co-financed by the Croatian Government and European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme (Grants KK.01.1.1.01.0004 and PK.1.1.02.0004) and support from the Croatian Science Foundation under the project no.~IP-2022-10-5008.
+BN acknowledges the support by Dioscuri program initiated by the Max Planck Society, jointly managed with the National Science Centre (Poland), and mutually funded by the Polish Ministry of Science and Higher Education and the German Federal Ministry of Education and Research.

 The authors would like to thank the participants of the SFARA seminar, Wojciech Gajda, Sławek Cynk, Paweł Borówka, Jędrzej Garnek and Wojtek Wawrów for constructive discussions about the earlier version of this paper.
 We are also grateful to the University of Bristol for providing us with the access to Magma cluster CREAM.

+We would like to express our gratitude to Francesc Fité for his valuable advice on specific aspects of the automorphy lifting theorems.
+We also thank the referee for their insightful remarks and suggestions.